schmosbyyy/ai-anime-dating/SEGMENT_INSTRUCTIONS.md

     },
     {
-      "text": "At exactly 11:23 PM, security cameras caught her locking up the diner, wrapping her scarf tight against the chill, and walking toward her car parked a block away.", "visual_representation_of_text": "Grainy security footage shows Linda locking the diner's glass door, her breath visible in the cold air.
+      "text": "At exactly 11:23 PM, security cameras caught her locking up the diner, wrapping her scarf tight against the chill, and walking toward her car parked a block away.", "visual_representation_of_text": "Grainy security footage shows Linda locking the diner’s glass door, her breath visible in the cold air.
 She wraps her scarf tighter and walks down the empty, dimly lit street toward her car parked under a flickering streetlamp."
     },
     {
       "text": "She never made it home.",
-      "visual_representation_of_text": "A dark, empty street stretches out, with Linda's footsteps echoing faintly.
+      "visual_representation_of_text": "A dark, empty street stretches out, with Linda’s footsteps echoing faintly.
 The camera pans to her house in the distance, its lights off, emphasizing her absence."
     },
     {
       "text": "The next morning, a jogger discovered her abandoned car on the side of a quiet residential street—unlocked, keys in the ignition, and her purse still in the front seat.", "visual_representation_of_text": "A serene suburban street bathed in morning light.
-A jogger stops abruptly, staring at Linda's car: doors ajar, keys dangling, purse untouched on the seat, casting an unsettling contrast to the peaceful surroundings."
+A jogger stops abruptly, staring at Linda’s car: doors ajar, keys dangling, purse untouched on the seat, casting an unsettling contrast to the peaceful surroundings."
     },
     {
       "text": "But Linda was gone.",
-      "visual_representation_of_text": "A close-up of the empty driver's seat, the keys still in the ignition, and the faint outline of where Linda should be, emphasizing her mysterious disappearance."
+      "visual_representation_of_text": "A close-up of the empty driver’s seat, the keys still in the ignition, and the faint outline of where Linda should be, emphasizing her mysterious disappearance."
     },
     {
       "text": "The investigation moved quickly.
 Police canvassed the area and found a witness—a retired schoolteacher who lived on that street.",